 In the market for a new rental or about to move from your current apartment?
 One of the biggest pain points as a renter is the dark cloud of uncertainty looming over you — will your landlord return your deposit?
-Your security deposit could set you back anywhere between a couple hundred dollars to two months’ rent — although steep, the latter is normal in hot markets like Los Angeles, CA. It’s important you take the necessary precautions to ensure you get your security deposit back.
+Your security deposit could set you back anywhere between a couple hundred dollars to two months’ rent — although steep, the latter is normal in hot markets like Los Angeles, CA. It’s important you take the necessary precautions to ensure you get most (if not all) of your money back!

 1. Take photos or videos when you move in

 Take the first step to avoid losing a rental deposit when you move into your new rental.
 Walk through the unit with your landlord and take photo evidence of every nook and cranny.
 Make sure to record things such as the condition of appliances or the fresh paint on your bathroom walls.
 Your photos should depict the overall space (entire rooms) as well as the tiny details (get close-ups of any existing damage).

 Email the files to your landlord on the same day, so that you both have digital and time-stamped documentation of the property’s condition at time of move-in.
 Your landlord will appreciate this — you both share the goal of wanting solid documentation during move-in.
 This can prevent a landlord-tenant dispute during move-out.
 Your landlord wants the property restored to its move-in condition, so the more you can “prove” that move-in condition, the better — for both of you.